ClementNerma/Rave/docs/master.md

 val notEmpty: NotEmptyString;

-if 'Hello world!' as?
-NotEmptyString as typecasted {
+if ('Hello world!' as?
+NotEmptyString) some typecasted {
   notEmpty = typecasted;
 }
 ```